ropensci/MODIStsp/README.md

 MODIStsp()
 ```

 This will open a GUI from which processing options can be specified and eventually saved (or loaded) (see below for details).

-### Selection of processing parameters

-When running `MODIStsp` in Interactive Mode, a user-friendly GUI allows selection of all processing options required for the creation of the desired MODIS time series.
 The main available processing options are described in detail in the following.

 ![](README-GUI_fig-1.png)

-#### MODIS Product, Platform and Layers
+### MODIS Product, Platform and Layers

 Allows to select the MODIS product of interest using the **"Category"** and **"Product"** drop down menus.
 You can also select which **MODIS platform(s)** should be considered for download and creation of the time series ("Terra", "Aqua" or "Both"), and which **version** of the product - 5 or 6 (when available) - should be considered.
 After selecting the product, pushing the **"Click to Select"** button opens the "Select Processing Layers" GUI panel, from which you **must** select which MODIS original and/or derived QI and SI layers should be processed: